carsondecker/carsondecker/README.md

-I'm Carson Decker, a computer science student with a passion for programming and learning about it.
+I'm Carson Decker, a computer science student with a passion for programming and learning.

 I primarily code in:
 - Python